October 23-24, 2020

 Strumming for Good, Virtually!

 The third annual event for all ukulele enthusiasts, from beginner to advanced - this year going online so you can attend from wherever you are!
-The festival begins on Friday evening with an opening concert and a post concert hangout/jam.
+The festival begins on Friday evening with an opening concert and a post concert jam & schmooz at the Little Uke Cafe.
 Saturday continues with daytime workshops, an open mic and evening concert featuring Stuart Fuchs and Awkward Marina.
 Have fun strumming, learning and connecting with our area's vibrant ukulele community!
 Donations benefit Rochester area homeless families through RAIHN.

 Guest artists & instructors

 Enjoy performances and take workshops by talented musicians.

 Register now and please make a donation (as you are able) for a full festival pass.
 You will have access to all workshops, workshop materials, open mic, and the Zoom play-along/hangout room.
 The Friday and Saturday evening concerts are free and open to the community so invite all your non-ukulele playing friends and family to come along.
 Donations benefit the services of RAIHN (Rochester Area Interfaith Hospitality Network), a non-profit organization that works to provide prevention, shelter, and stabilization services to families currently or at-risk of experiencing homelessness.